Explore the Grounds of Fort Sumter

 Walking in the Steps of Those Who Shaped Our Nation

 The knowledgeable National Park Rangers at Fort Sumter will relay stories of courageous heroes in action from the Civil War’s first battle.
 There is the story of Sergeant Peter Hart raising a shell-torn flag during bombardment, among many others.
-A visit to Fort Sumter National Monument provides a window into the life and trials of America’s heroes, from the Civil War to today’s modern conflicts.
+A visit to Fort Sumter National Historic Park provides a window into the life and trials of America’s heroes, from the Civil War to today’s modern conflicts.
 Mt.
 Pleasant departures can enjoy an immersive historical experience at Patriot’s Point before boarding – (must purchase a Patriots Point ticket to experience).
 Here, you can explore the moving, interactive exhibits at the Congressional Medal of Honor Museum, learning about the veterans who served aboard the USS Yorktown, USS Laffey, and the USS Clamagore.
 Plan to arrive early for your tour!

 Grab a Snack Along the Way

 You won’t go hungry during a Fort Sumter Tour!
 Tour boat concessions offer a variety of drinks and snacks (including healthy options) available for purchase during the cruise to and from the fort.
 Please note: no food items are allowed on the Fort Sumter National Historic Park grounds.